top of page

 ANDREW JAMES CLARK

 Andrew is married to Canadian composer and multi-disciplinary artist Domenic Clark (formerly Jarlkaganova).
-He holds multiple music degrees from the University of Toronto's Faculty of Music completed under the supervision of Gary Kulesha.
+He holds a Bmus, Mmus and DMA in composition from the University of Toronto's Faculty of Music completed under the supervision of Gary Kulesha.

 Canadian Composer - New Music - Classical Contemporary Art Music - Toronto - Composition Lessons - Canadian Music